|Oracle® Fusion Middleware Application Adapter for J.D. Edwards OneWorld User's Guide for Oracle WebLogic Server

 This section describes how to configure a P4210 (Sales Order) to trigger an event.

-The Interactive Versions window opens.
+The Interactive Versions window is displayed, as shown in Figure A-15.

 Select a document version from the table, for example, RIS0001 - Sales Order Entry - SO Order Type.